bcgsc/mavis/docs/source/reference.rst

     chr1    0       2300000 centromere
     chr1    9200000 12700000        telomere

+The pre-built masking files in the downloads table above are telomere regions, centromere regions (based on the cytoband file), and nspan regions (computed with tools/find_repeats.py).

+Masking is not required (can provide a header-only file), but is recommended as it will improve performance and specificity.

 .. _reference-files-annotations:

 Annotations
 ,,,,,,,,,,,,,,,,,,,,,,,

 This is a custom file format.
-Essentially just a tabbed or :term:`JSON` file which contains the gene, transcript, exon, translation and protein domain positional information
+It is a :term:`JSON` file which contains the gene, transcript, exon, translation and protein domain positional information

 Pre-built annotation files can be downloaded above.
 The 'best transcript' flag is based on an in-house model, as are the